Display-Lab/precision-feedback-pipeline/LeakdownTester/readme.md

 ### String Args
 - `--target` `local` : String which the script parses and uses to set the API endpoint for the POST requests.
 Use "local", "heroku", or "cloud".
+- `--useGit` `"link"` : Paste a link to a GitHub `input_message.JSON` file inside "" to pull that JSON file in and use the script to send copies of it to the chosen endpoint.
 -  `--csv` `"filepath to CSV"` : Use double quotation marks around the filepath to your local copy of the MPOG-like test data CSV file.
 Note: it is better to set the filepath as an environmental variable, but this functionality is fully implemented.
-- `--useGit` `"link"` : Paste a link to a GitHub `input_message.JSON` file inside "" to pull that JSON file in and use the script to send copies of it to the chosen endpoint.
--  `--servAcc` `"filepath to service account"` : Use double quotation marks around the filepath to your local copy of the service_account.
-Note: it is better to set the filepath as an environmental variable, but argument declared functionality is implemented.
-Connect with the developer to get the details, as they are integral to the API's security.
+-  `--service_account` `"filepath to service account"` : Use double quotation marks around the filepath to your local copy of the service_account.
+Note: it is better to set the filepath as an environmental variable, but this functionality is fully implemented.Connect with the developer to get the details, as it depends on the security of the API.

 ### Logical Args ("Store True")
 Adding these arguments to your initialization will change the output you recieve on a successful POST request.

-- `--respond` : Logical T/F, default False.
-Adding to your initialization will have the script print a subset of the JSON data returned from a successful POST request to the pipeline.
+- `--respond` : Adding to your initialization will set to `True`, and have the script print a subset of the JSON data returned from a successful POST request to the pipeline.
-- `--save` : Logical T/F, default False.
-Adding to your initialization will have the script save the JSON content AND the pictoralist image of the output message to your machine, and will tell you what it has named the files.
+- `--save` : Adding to your initialization will set to `True`, and have the script save the JSON content AND the pictoralist image of the output message to your machine, and will tell you what it has named the files.
+- `--repoTest` : Adding to init will set to `True`, and test all 7 input_message.json files on the [knowledgebase repo](https://github.com/Display-Lab/knowledge-base/tree/main/vignettes/personas) against a chosen API endpoint.

 ## Setup
 1) Download the entire Leakdown Testing folder from the PFP github repository